Open-Web-Development/Web_Wiki/README.md

 # Wiki_Images
-This Repository is to store the images used in wiki Page
+This reposetery is created to store different images required for wiki pages..